nathan-gardner/SECON2023Robot/Documentation/Signoffs/Fatima-signoff-vision.md

 -	Large and small scale measurements are needed to detect position from distance and color
 -	The sensors will communicate with top level microcontroller
-    - This communication will be within the ROS computation graph, so that the sensor acquisition and production can be decoupled from the actual navigation logic.
+    - This communication between the top-level controller to the rest of the system will be within the ROS computation graph, so that the sensor acquisition and production can be decoupled from the actual navigation logic.
 They would be able to run entirely independent from one another but will only work if they are both running at the same time.

-In vision subsystem, the team is going to use two sensors:
+In vision subsystem, the team is going to use two distinct sensors:

 ## Adafruit VL53L0X Time of Flight Micro-LIDAR Distance Sensor Breakout:
 ![image](https://user-images.githubusercontent.com/112426690/214439141-090c5324-f0ba-4fd1-b031-3bf243f64377.png)

-- The chip uses 2.8 VDC, the team will included a voltage regulator on board that will take 3 VDC to 5 VDC.
+- The chip uses 2.6-3.5 VDC, which can come from the Nvidia Jetson Developer Kits 3.3VDC power pin
-- This is a I2C device, it has SCL and SDL and they will be connected to the microcontrollers I2C clock and data line.
+- This is a I2C device, it has SCL and SDL and they will be connected to the Nvidia Jetson Dev Kit I2C clock and data line.
-- The GPIO pin used to indicate that data.
+- The GPIO pin used as an interrupt to indicate data from the sensor
 - SHDN pin is the shutdown pin for the sensor.
     - When the SHDN pin is pulled low then the sensor will be in shutdown mode.
 - Vin is connected to the power supply from 3 volt to 5 volt (red wire).
 - GND is connected to the common power ground (black wire).
-- The digital 3 is connected to the SDA pin to the I2C data SDA pin on the Arduino.
+- The digital 3 is connected to the SDA pin to the I2C data SDA pin on the Nvidia Jetson Dev Kit.
 - Performance:
     - The field of view (FOV) is 25 degrees.
     - Max ranging capabilities with 33ms timing budges